mithril-security/tract-sgx-xargo/README.md

 * `tract-kaidi`

 In an `SGX` environment, all functions related to the `filesystem` are DISABLED.

-You can however enable back the reading from disk option by passing the feature `untrusted_fs`
+You can however enable back the reading from disk functions by passing the feature `untrusted_fs` to Tract.

 ## What ?